 Food and Service

 I was surprised that a full meal service was offered on both our short, one-hour 30 minute flight but that didn’t stop me from enjoying more of Sri Lankan food.
 I indulged in delicious plates of string hoppers, vegetarian curry and potatoes served with traditional coconut sambal.
 Sambal is a ground coconut mixture similar to chutney and is good with everything.
-There was wide array of other healthy options including meat dishes and fresh fruit.
+There was a wide array of other healthy options including meat dishes and fresh fruit.
 It was one of the best airplane meals ever and was an unforgettable culinary experience at 37000ft.
 There was complimentary wine available but I was too stuffed to indulge and opted for the tea, which was divine!

 The cabin crew on board the SriLankan Airlines flights on all four of our segments were warm and friendly.
 I especially loved their peacock themed sarees.
-On a flight from Chennai to Colombo one of the kids passing through the Business Class saw the apple juice that was offered and wanted some, when her parents tried to explain to the little toddler that their seat is further down, she started to cry.
-One of flight attendants offered her some juice, which the little girl happily drank forgetting her tears – a very little act of kindness but showed us the warmth and kindness of the SriLankan Airlines.
+On a flight from Chennai to Colombo one of the kids passing through the Business Class saw the apple juice that was offered and wanted some when her parents tried to explain to the little toddler that their seat is further down, she started to cry.
+One of the flight attendants offered her some juice, which the little girl happily drank forgetting her tears – a very little act of kindness but showed us the warmth and kindness of the SriLankan Airlines.